 Samir Alam is a writer and researcher with over 10 years of experience across multiple domains and industries.
 His current areas of specialization include Business Process Outsourcing (BPO) research, Information Technology Outsourcing (ITO) and Data Governance.
-Samir holds a graduate degree from City, University of London (previously The City University, London), an undergraduate degree from the University of Mumbai.
+Samir holds a graduate degree from City, University of London (previously The City University, London).

 3 Guaranteed Hacks for Choosing the Right BPO Partner